 If you are interested in learning more or partnering with the LFA on the PULSE project, please contact:

 Melicent R. Miller, DrPH, MSPH

 The Partners United for Lupus Sustainable Education and Awareness (PULSE) Project is supported, in part, by the Centers for Disease Control and Prevention of the U.S. Department of Health and Human Services under cooperative agreement #NU58DP006907.
 Funds received are used to support campaigns, initiatives and resources developed in support of the PULSE Project.
 From 2020 to 2023, funds totaling $4,413,223 have been used to support activities under the PULSE Project.

-If you're living with lupus, our online self-care program, SELF, is for you!
+If you're living with lupus, our self-management app SELF is for you!

 A 12-week email series designed to help people who have lupus learn how to manage their disease.
 Learn more and sign up now.

 The National Resource Center on Lupus is a collection of informational and educational resources for people living with lupus and lupus caregivers.